tomhenrich/hass-config/README.md

     * Turn on to Medium brightness: double-tap up
     * Turn on to Full brightness: triple-tap up
 * **Den Lights**
-    * Controlled solely from the Den Tablet dashboard.
+    * Controlled from the Den Tablet dashboard, or from the IKEA dimmer button mounted to Den Light 1
 * **Good Night**
     * Double-tap the Main Bedroom Light Switch down
         * Turn off: